 Urinary incontinence (UI) is the loss of urine control.
-You may not being able to hold your urine until you can reach a restroom.
+You may not be able to hold your urine until you can reach a restroom.
 It may be a short-term problem caused by another health issue.
-Or it may be a long-term problem that you?ll have to manage.
+Or it may be a long-term problem that you’ll have to manage.

-Female Pelvic Medicine & Reconstructive Surgery Program (FPMRS) at Massachusetts General Hospital provides comprehensive urogynecologic evaluation and treatment for female pelvic floor problems to help women return to a normal lifestyle.
+The Urogynecology and Reconstructive Pelvic Surgery Program at Massachusetts General Hospital provides comprehensive urogynecologic evaluation and treatment for pelvic floor problems to help patients return to a normal lifestyle.

 What is urinary incontinence?